rafalp/Misago/README.rst

 Installing and updating
 -----------------------

-Please note that branch *future* is used for project's codebase cleanup and is not functional at the time of writing.
+Please note that *master* branch is used for project's codebase cleanup and is not functional at the time of writing.
 If you want to give Misago a spin, feel free to play with one of `previous releases <https://github.com/rafalp/Misago/releases>`_.

 To start Misago site, first setup and activate virtual environment for it and then fire following commands::